This 3-ingredient Stir-Fry Sauce recipe is easy and delicious. Simply whisk and pour it over your stir fry. Meet your new instant weeknight staple!

 - Whisk the broth into the soy sauce/cornstarch mixture until smooth.
 It’ll be cloudy, that’s normal.

-- OPTION 1, cook the sauce separately: Add the sauce to a medium saucepan, turn heat to high and bring to a boil.
+- Add the sauce to a medium saucepan, turn heat to high and bring to a boil.
 The sauce is done once it goes from a thin consistency and muddy opaque colour to a glossy, clear caramel colour and thicker consistency.

-- OPTION 2, cook the sauce in the same pan: once your stir fry is 90% done (veggies are crisp-tender, meat, if using) is cooked nearly to desired doneness), simply pour the sauce over everything and the hot food will thicken the sauce in less than a minute.
+- Once your stir fry is 90% done (veggies are crisp-tender, meat, if using) is cooked nearly to desired doneness), simply pour the sauce over everything and the hot food will thicken the sauce in less than a minute.

 What Can I Add to Stir Fry For Flavour?